Want to start sounding more human in your customer support responses? Start using emojis!

 Well, winners use whatever situation they have and make it as good as they can.
 Be genuine – USE emoticons.

-By using emoticons you’ll emphasize that you understand that your customer is a human and make it easier for them to understand that, you are also a human.
+By using emojis you’ll emphasize that you understand that your customer is a human and make it easier for them to understand that, you are also a human.

 Emoticons convey social POWER!
 There is a huge correlation between using the emoticons (especially the positive ones) and the social influence that one has on social media.

 Customer support on social media is huge today!
-You can prevent so many unsatisfied customers with having a strong influence in SMs.
+You can prevent so many unsatisfied customers with having a strong influence in social media.

 Kind people from The University of Cambridge did this study and proven that emoticons are a really powerful way of communication in today’s society.